Thumbling

-"Thumbling," published in German as "Daumesdick" (literally, "Thumb-thick") is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales in 1819 (KHM 37).
-The Grimms included another, similar story, "Thumbling's Travels."
+"Thumbling," published in German as "Daumesdick" (literally, "Thumb-thick"), is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales in 1819 (KHM 37).
+The Grimms included another, similar story, "Thumbling's Travels".
 Both stories are related to the English Tom Thumb and often share its title when translated into English.

 It is categorized as Aarne-Thompson type 700 ("Tom Thumb") and also contains an episode of type 41 ("Overeating in the Pantry").

 Synopsis

-In "Thumbling", a poor childless peasant couple wishes for a child "no matter how small" aloud.
-Seven months later the wife has a small child "no longer than a thumb" which they call "Thumbling" and who becomes a "wise and nimble creature."
-Thumbling as he grows wishes to help his father in the chores so one day asks if he can lead their horse to where his father is working by sitting in the horse's ear and giving it directions.
+A poor childless peasant couple wishes aloud for a child, "no matter how small".
+Seven months later the wife has a small child "no longer than a thumb", whom they call "Thumbling" and who becomes a "wise and nimble creature."
+As he grows, Thumbling wishes to help his father with his chores, and asks if he can lead their horse to where his father is working by sitting in the horse's ear and giving it directions.
 As Thumbling performs this chore, two strange men notice the horse being led by a loud voice, and when they find out the voice belongs to a person sitting in the horse's ear, ask the peasant if they can buy Thumbling to "make a fortune" in exhibiting the little man.
-Thumbling convinces the peasant to take the money and leaves with the men by sitting on the brim of one of the men's hats.
-Then after a while Thumbling tricks the men into letting him down and he goes to hide in a mouse hole.
+Thumbling convinces his father to take the money and rides away on the brim of one of the men's hats.
+After a while, Thumbling tricks the men into letting him down and goes to hide in a mouse hole.

 Later in the night Thumbling tries to sleep in a snail shell but is awakened by the sound of robbers plotting to rob a pastor's house.
-Thumbling yells out to them to take him along and he will help them rob it, by going into the house and handing things out to them.
-The robbers agree to carry him to the pastor and Thumbling makes much noise in the house pretending to help the robbers steal.
-Thumbling wakes people up by yelling things like "What do you want?
-Do you want everything...?" making the robbery very obvious.
+Thumbling yells out to them to take him along, saying that he will help them rob it by going into the house and handing things out to them.
+The robbers agree to carry him to the pastor.
+Thumbling makes much noise in the house pretending to help the robbers steal, waking the inhabitants up by yelling things like "What do you want?
+Do you want everything...?"
 A maid wakes up and scares off the robbers but does not see Thumbling.

-Thumbling gets a good night sleep in the hay.
-However, in the morning the maid feeds the hay that he was sleeping in to the cow.
-Thumbling begins to yell from the cow's stomach but the pastor thinks that an "evil spirit" had entered the cow, and has it killed.
+Thumbling gets a good night's sleep in a pile of hay, but in the morning the maid feeds the hay to a cow.
+Thumbling begins to yell from the cow's stomach, but the pastor thinks that an "evil spirit" has entered the cow and has it killed.
 The cow's stomach is thrown into a dung heap, and before Thumbling climbs all the way out of the stomach, a wolf eats it.
-Thumbling, now inside of the wolf's stomach, persuades the wolf to take him home to his parents' on pretense of eating everything there.
-His parents kill the wolf to get Thumbling out and promise never to sell him again, not for "all the riches in the world."
+Thumbling, now inside the wolf's stomach, persuades the wolf to take him home to his parents' on the pretence that the wolf can eat everything there.
+His parents kill the wolf to get Thumbling out and promise never to sell him again, not for "all the riches in the world".
 They give him food, drink and new clothes.